CTPSSTAFF/boston-region-stops/instructions.md

-# Maintaining the TDM23 MkDocs Project
+# Maintaining the Boston Region STOPS Project

-This document outlines the process for maintaining and updating the TDM23 MkDocs project.
+This document outlines the process for maintaining and updating the Boston Region STOPS MkDocs project.
 It covers the setup of the development environment, the build process, and deployment.

 ## Project Structure